 You need to set guidelines for estimation, submission, and reimbursement of expenses.
 Keep in mind these points while framing your policies:

-As a travel manager, you must inform the employees about the company’s travel expense policies and ensure compliance.
+As a corporate travel manager, you must inform the employees about the company’s travel expense policies and ensure compliance.
 The following steps can help you create awareness about your policies and increase adoption:

 For instance, while selecting hotels and accommodations, it is essential to consider the sanitation, hygiene, and security of the location, even if you need to spend a bit more.